 There are a million different products that claim they can help with storage in your RV ecosystem.
-Some of them are great and some of them are a waste of time and money.
-And some of the best products are not specifically designed for RVs and can be had from your favorite discount or hardware store.
+Some of them are great and some are a waste of time and money.
+And some of the best products are not specifically designed for RVs, and can be had from your favorite discount or hardware store.

 Here are five items you can use to increase your usable storage space without adding a single square inch to your RV’s footprint.

-1. Hold device remotes in place with Velcro hook and loop tape.
+1. Hold remotes in place with Velcro hook and loop tape.

 Velcro is a great closure for clothes and bags, but for small, lightweight items there is no better way to keep things still inside your moving home.

 Adhesive Velcro comes in a variety of sizes and will adhere to most smooth surfaces.
 Here are a few things that can he held in place with a piece of Velcro: